Contact us

 The Pharmaceutical Technology discipline was established in the academic year 1993-1994, its presence being imposed by the curriculum of the third year of the Faculty of Pharmacy, which has been operating since 1991 within UMF “Victor Babeş” Timişoara.

+Pharmaceutical technology, traditionally called Galenic Pharmacy, is the basic discipline for pharmacist training, regardless of the field in which the future professional will operate.
 In a classic manner, Galenic Pharmacy is defined as “the science and art of preparing, storage, and presenting medicine”.
 Pharmaceutical technology is currently considered to be a complex science that studies theoretical and practical notions regarding the formulation, preparation / manufacture, storage and dispensing, and quality evaluation of drug delivery systems.

 The main objective of Pharmaceutical Technology is to find for each active pharmaceutical ingredient the most suitable presentation for the treatment of a given disease, because the administration of an active substance requires a pharmaceutical system to transport and deliver it in appropriate quantity at action site.
 Achieving this goal requires knowledge of the theoretical and practical notions of physico-chemical, technological, pharmacological and biological factors involved in the design, formulation, preparation and control of drugs in pharmacy and industry.
 Pharmaceutical technology explains the methods of preparation of each pharmaceutical dosage form based on multidisciplinary knowledge, correlating the formulation, preparation and therapeutic effect of the drug.
 These considerations support the recognized fact that Pharmaceutical Technology has an important place in the professional training of the future pharmacist, as it is based on notions acquired from other disciplines, in order to be able to address the overall issue of a drug.